 Sir Eatsalot is a 2D platformer/adventure game that is out now exclusively on PS Vita and it features the titular knight as he battles the evil witch Hysterica who has poisoned the kingdom of Gluttington with sour lemonade.
 As the name, and screenshots below, suggest, Eatsalot is on the chubby side but his sense of honour and duty spur him ever onwards through the assembled army of Hysterica’s rat goons as he takes on quest after quest in an effort to save the Kingdom.

-The game comes to us from German developers Behind the Stone, a two-person crew with one of them on programming duties and the other one graphics and it’s there where we’ll start.
+The game comes to us from German developers familiar with Rewarded Play and Behind the Stone, a two-person crew with one of them on programming duties and the other one graphics and it’s there where we’ll start.
 Sir Eatsalot is a great looking game.
 It has a simple, cartoony look but everything is cleanly defined and the art style is charming.
 It is all brought to life by some excellent animation and is one of the first indie games in ages where the characters seem to have some real personality to them.
 We feel like Monika Rider’s work definitely deserves special mention here.

 As you travel through the kingdom you’ll come across all sorts of weird and wonderful creatures, and these may or may not help you with the puzzles you are facing but they add a great deal of cuteness to the proceedings.
 Even more entertaining is Hysterica, the game’s antagonist who yells at her incompetent minions as they attempt to stop Eatsalot in his bid to save the kingdom.